 Most of us know we spend far too much time on screens.
 Much of it is unavoidable, but if you’re anything like me, some of it really is avoidable!
 Here are some ideas to reduce screen-time this Lent.

 15. Social media

 Perhaps consider ONE social media platform that you know is a real time-suck for you…or be brave and give them all up!

 16. Addictive (non-essential) phone apps

 Is there an app your thumb automatically navigates to whenever you reach for your phone?
 Could you do without it for 40 days?

 17. Phone games

 Addictive and time-wasting, why not make a proactive choice to do something else to wind down?
 Read a book, or play a game with your kids perhaps?
-I have loads of fun ideas for you to try out in my post 30 Simple Lent Activities for Families.
+I have loads of fun ideas for Lent for you to try out right here!

 18. Video games

 Either totally – or perhaps limit it to weekends, or just an hour (or less) a day.